Fisher Information Matrix

 Jeffreys Prior

 In Bayesian statistics, the FIM is used to derive Jeffreys prior, which is a widely used uninformative prior.
 It allows the posterior to be driven primarily by the data itself.
-Given a prior \(p_{\theta}(\theta)\) and a transformation \(\phi = f(\theta)\), We seek a prior that is invariant under reparameterization.
-This ensures that inference remains consistent regardless of the choice of parameterization.
+Given a prior \(p_{\theta}(\theta)\) and a transformation \(\phi = f(\theta)\), we seek a prior whose construction rule is invariant under reparameterization: that is, deriving the prior in \(\theta\)-coordinates and then transforming via change-of-variables should give the same result as deriving the prior directly in \(\phi\)-coordinates.
 The prior should transform as: \[ p_{\phi}(\phi) = p_{\theta}(\theta) \left| \frac{d\theta}{d\phi} \right| \] or in multiple dimensions, \[ p_{\phi}(\phi) = p_{\theta}(\theta) | \det J | \] where \(J\) is the Jacobian matrix with entries \(J_{ij} = \frac{\partial\theta_i}{\partial\phi_j}\).

 Definition: Jeffreys Prior